janpaul123/paperprograms/docs/implementation-notes.md

 1) Get the Board model so that we can assign our cupcake model attributes to it and use them later in the view.
 2) Create model attributes for our cupcake.
 We are using a PhET library component called `axon.Property`. `axon.Property` will later be used to watch for value changes to update the view dynamically.
-3) Boilerplate that tells Papyrus to create these model components when this Program is detected.
+3) Boilerplate that tells Paper Land to create these model components when this Program is detected.

 This code demonstrates creating a model but may not be complete for direct use in a Program.
 We plan to have templates available with the full code needed to run a Program.

-### Example Papyrus view
+### Example Paper Land view

-Let's use the model we just created in some Papyrus Program view code.
+Let's use the model we just created in some Paper Land Program view code.
 This view could add dynamic graphics and descriptions that will change with the model.

 ```js